Road trip: Expansion of highways in the United States

-New highways in the early 20th century helped propel automobile travel in the United States, primarily cross-country travel.
-Commissioned in 1926, and completely paved near the end of the 1930s, U.S. Route 66 is a living icon of early modern road tripping.
+New highways in the early 20th century helped propel automobile travel in the United States, primarily cross-country.
+Commissioned in 1926 and completely paved near the end of the 1930s, U.S. Route 66 is a living icon of early modern road-tripping.

-Motorists ventured cross-country for holiday as well as migrating to California and other locations.
+Motorists ventured cross-country for holidays as well as migrating to California and other locations.
 The modern American road trip began to take shape in the late 1930s and into the 1940s, ushering in an era of a nation on the move.

 The 1950s saw the rapid growth of ownership of automobiles by American families.
 The automobile, now a trusted mode of transportation, was being widely used for not only commuting but leisure trips as well.

 As a result of this new vacation-by-road style, many businesses began to cater to road-weary travelers.
 More reliable vehicles and services made long-distance road trips easier for families, as the length of time required to cross the continent was reduced from months to days.
-Within one week, the average family can travel to destinations across North America.
+The average family can travel to destinations across North America in one week.
+For example, Maryland journalist Kevin James Shay drove his two kids, Preston and McKenna, across the United States and back in roughly two weeks in 2013, visiting the Grand Canyon, Mount Rushmore, and other top attractions during the 6,950-mile trip.

-The greatest change to the American road trip was the start, and subsequent expansion, of the Interstate Highway System.
+The biggest change to the American road trip was the start and subsequent expansion of the Interstate Highway System.
 The higher speeds and controlled access nature of the Interstate allowed for greater distances to be traveled in less time and with improved safety as highways became divided.

-Travelers from Europe countries, Australia, and elsewhere soon came to the US to take part in the American ideal of a road trip.
+Travelers from European countries, Australia, and elsewhere soon came to the United States to take part in the American ideal of a road trip.
 Canadians also engaged in road trips taking advantage of the large size of their nation and close proximity to destinations in the United States.

+Some took to the road for years.
+After their home in Pasadena, California, was destroyed in a wildfire in 1993, Megan Edwards and Mark Sedenquist lived in a custom-built motorhome they called the Phoenix One for six years.
+They later settled in Las Vegas and started a website, RoadTripAmerica.com, to network with other road-trip advocates.

+Others began to see how fast they could reach all 48 states in the Contiguous United States.
+Texas insurance agent Jay Lowe and two associates set the record in 1994 of just under five days, and they were mentioned in the Guinness Book of Records.
+After others beat that time, Lowe and his partners again eclipsed the record in 2019, driving 6,619 miles through the 48 states in just under four days.